ChingSsuyuan/Chiplet-Based-Modular-Computing-Platform/README.md

 Commit a research report on chiplets focused on package technology.

 Use visualization techniques to test the performance of different chip packaging technologies.

+We hope to display the bandwidth and latency performance of different packaging technologies using bar graphs, line graphs, or scatter plots.